vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - **Package**: the [uploaded package]({{< ref "../package_conf/#upload" >}}) (it must belong to the configured team)
 - **Class name**: the simulation's fully qualified name, detected in configured package

-### Step 2: Pools configuration
+### Step 2: Locations configuration

-In this step, you'll configure the pools used for the Gatling Enterprise load generators.
+In this step, you'll configure the locations used for the Gatling Enterprise load generators.

-Gatling Enterprise pools are available in the following regions:
+Gatling Enterprise locations are available in the following regions:

 - AP Pacific (Mumbai)
 - AP SouthEast (Sydney)